anjie-qiao/RARB/README.md

-# RARB： An reterieval-aumented graph generation framework
+# RARB： A Retrieval-Augmented Graph Generation Framework

 we use the already trained Uni-rxn model to encode reactants for retrobridge and retrieval learning the code come from the official git repository : https://github.com/qiangbo1222/Uni-RXN-official